 - Receive your TWIC card in the mail or pick it up at the application center.
 You can check the status of your application online.
 The TSA attempts to provide all applicants a response within 30-45 days.

-Drivers are responsible for paying for all costs (around $100) associated with obtaining a TWIC card.
+A TWIC card is around $100 and drivers are responsible for paying for all costs associated with obtaining a TWIC card.

 Looking to raise the bar even higher for your driving career?
 Check out Schneider’s wide range of driving opportunities and discover what it truly means to live Safety First and Always.

 Are you prepared to apply for your TWIC card?